 You can also add a comparison window to your funnel, such as comparing the past 7 days to the week before, to track changes in conversion between the current period of time and a time period in the past.
 Referring back to the previous example, if we add a comparison for the past 7 days, our results update to look like this.

-The lighter colored bars show the results for the previous 7 days.
+The lighter-colored bars show the results for the previous 7 days.
 The numbers below the conversion rate show the change in pp (percentage points) between these two periods.
-At the top, we see from last week to this week, there was a 4.08% decrease in conversion.

 By default, Heap shows you the conversion rate over the entire date range chosen.
 You can use the date range drop-down to get more refined results.